-- Claims are to be submitted utilizing the pregnant or postpartum beneficiary's Medicaid identification (ID) number. - Medicaid will provide reimbursement for the first eligible claims submitted for these services up to the limit of six total prenatal and postpartum visits and one visit for attendance at labor and delivery. - Lactation support services and childbirth education are included as part of doula support services and are not separately reimbursed. - Claims must include a primary diagnosis code to support the services billed.
+- Claims are to be submitted utilizing the pregnant or postpartum beneficiary's Medicaid identification (ID) number. - Medicaid will provide reimbursement for the first eligible claims submitted for these services up to the limit of six total prenatal and postpartum visits and one visit for attendance at labor and delivery. - Claims must include a primary diagnosis code to support the services billed.
 In addition, doulas are encouraged to report the appropriate International Classification of Diseases 10 (ICD-10) diagnosis codes within the range of Z55-Z65 to describe any relevant social determinants of health (e.g., Z56.1 change of job, Z59.1 inadequate housing, Z59.4 lack of adequate food and safe drinking water).